abalabokhin/NWNForBG/README.md

 ---------------
 In development:

+0.99 (06/04/25)

 - Fixed note for the mixing colors quest in English, so it is less confusing.
-- Added Spanish translation made by AlleyV and Lechuk87
+- Added proper Spanish translation made by AlleyV and Lechuk87, thank you.
+- Updated Chinese translation, thanks to Lzw104522773.
+- Update Russian translation (minor changes).

 0.98 (07/23/24)